mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 Docker containers are, by default, isolated because they have to be portable.
 To achieve this isolation and portability Docker containers's file system is volatile.
 This means that you lose every change to container's files when you stop it.
 So Docker containers are not designed to be "editable", them should be "immutable".

-As you understand  this isolation isn't indicated for development purposes because I would like to edit project source files on my host system and immediately then run that change on the Docker container.
+As you may notice, this isolation isn't indicated for development purposes because I would like to edit project source files on my host system and then immediately run that change on the Docker container.
 Fortunately Docker has a [data volume feature](https://docs.docker.com/engine/userguide/dockervolumes/) which allows to mount an host folder inside the container.
 For example, given that the current working directory is `/path/to/my/project` I can run:

 	$ docker run -p 80:80 -v .:/var/www/html image